Tyrus Thompson

-Tyrus Thompson (born November 17, 1991) is a former American football offensive tackle.
+Tyrus Thompson (born November 17, 1991) is an American former professional football offensive tackle.
 He played college football at Oklahoma.
-He was drafted by the Minnesota Vikings in the sixth round of the 2015 NFL Draft.
+He was selected by the Minnesota Vikings in the sixth round of the 2015 NFL draft.

-Early years
+Early life

 Thompson attended Pflugerville High School in Pflugerville, Texas, where he was a two-sport star in both football and track.
 He was regarded as a four-star recruit and was ranked as the No. 18 offensive tackle in the nation by Scout.com, Rivals.com and ESPN.com.
 Overall, he was considered the No. 164 overall player by Rivals and No. 133 by PrepStar.
-Also a standout in track & field, Thompson was one of the state's top performers in the throwing events with personal-bests of 16.96 meters (55-6.25) in the shot put and 42.58 meters (139-7) in the discus.
+Also a standout in track & field, Thompson was one of the state's top performers in the throwing events with personal-bests of 16.96 meters (55–6.25) in the shot put and 42.58 meters (139–7) in the discus.

 College career

 Thompson attended the University of Oklahoma and played college football under head coach Bob Stoops.